.

 Liam Guilar is an unusually talented Australian writer, poet, musician and whitewater kayaker.
 He has organized a number of river expeditions to far flung places and made the first kayaking forays into Soviet Central Asia.
 A lover of the written word, he can often observed by incredulous kayaking companions, deeply absorbed in a Nineteenth Century novel, or a copy of Beowulf or Paston Letters

 The following is Liam's best (and worst) list of river-related books, films and video.
 The river genre is, of course, much smaller than mountaineering, but that doesn't mean there aren't some gems out there.
 And if anyone has the nose to uncover them, it's Liam.
-(To sample some of Liam's own writing, see his on-line book: Dancing With the Bear.
-His book of poems is available from Ginninderra Press.)

 (Also see Liam Guilar's list of Outdoor Adventure books)